 For the top penthouse at Kings Chelsea, we commissioned an artist to carve an original sculpture, utilising reclaimed Portland stone.
 With the carving 1-metre tall, a plinth equal in height forms human scale, which balances the artwork, and produces a memorable focal point.
 The material's natural hues reflect and amplify light in this north-facing rooftop, as the Hug sculpture radiates mellow ambience.

 For this awe-inspiring rooftop panorama of St Paul's, we sought a unique focal point amid an up-close cathedral vista.
 The sculptor, Elliott Brotherton, infused hints of nearby St James's Church steeple, creating a one-off piece to expand the client's extensive interior art collection.
-Having designed a distinctive series of minimalist indoor-outdoor planters, we constructed a bespoke plinth to exhibit Elliott's sinuous artwork.
-The two-tiered structure features integrated lighting, irrigation and a low Box hedge, where the balance between Portland stone, textured foliage and slate-grey hues defines compositional equilibrium within the maroon rendered walls.
+Having designed a minimalist sequence of indoor and roof terrace planters, we constructed a bespoke plinth to exhibit Elliott's sinuous artwork.
+The two-tiered structure features integrated lighting, irrigation and a low Box hedge, where the balance between Portland stone, textured foliage and slate-grey hues defines compositional equilibrium amongst maroon-tinted, rendered walls.

 In this sun-filled Islington courtyard garden, a small, opalescent African sculpture forms a dual focal point.
 The ethnic piece's intricate profile infuses contrast by an ochre rendered wall, while leading the eye towards tall Palm trees, enhancing sense of space.
 The sculpture demarcates the vista into the house, defined by Cedar linearity and variegated Yucca foliage, producing a warm stone afterglow.